 - the transaction is mainly attributable to the agent’s efforts during the agency agreement and entered into within a reasonable period after its termination; or

 - the customer’s order reached the principal or the agent before the agency agreement came to an end.

 There are provisions dealing with the competing entitlements between successor and predecessor agents.

 The Regulations detail when commission falls due, and an agency agreement will usually be consistent with this if it provides that the commission will only fall due when the principal has been paid by the customer, or should have been paid by the customer had the principal performed its part of the transaction.

 Having established when the commission becomes due, the Regulations provide that it must actually be paid, regardless of any agreement to the contrary, at the latest on the last day of the calendar month following the quarter in which it became due.

 Statements and accounts

-The principal must supply the agent no later than the last day of the calendar month following each quarter with a statement of the commission due and his calculations.
-Moreover, the agent will be entitled to see all the principal’s information and records which he needs in order to check the amount of the commission due.
+The principal must supply the agent no later than the last day of the calendar month following each quarter with a statement of the commission due and the calculations.
+Moreover, the agent will be entitled to see all the principal’s information and records which the agent needs in order to check the amount of the commission due.